Bonus: Download the purchase order implementation template

 If you look at your user base, not everyone is purchasing services.

-Among users who are purchasing services, not all of them are purchasing recurring services where blanket orders make more sense.
+Among users purchasing services, not all are purchasing recurring services where blanket orders make more sense.

 Based on our experience, most users can work fine with standard purchase orders, especially for one-time purchases.